With a 30-year history of success, the Master of Arts in Teaching (MAT) program offers the tools needed to be successful secondary classroom teachers.

 Early Decision Scholarship

 Scholarships are available for applicants to the Master of Arts in Teaching program who apply and are accepted early.
-Applicants intending to start in the Fall or Summer semester must have committed to attend by the end of the previous calendar year.
-Applicants intending to start in the Spring semester must have committed to attend by July 1st.
-Students will be eligible to receive the ‘Commit to MAT’ Education Scholarship.
-This award varies in value between $2,500 and $6,000 based upon the student’s application portfolio.
+Applicants intending to start in the Fall or Summer semester must commit to attend by the end of the previous calendar year.
+Applicants intending to start in the Spring semester commit to attend by July 1.
+Students are eligible to receive the "Commit to MAT" Education Scholarship.
+This award varies in value between $2,500-$6,000 based upon the student’s application portfolio.

 Education Department Scholarship

 The Education Department Scholarship is the most prestigious merit award in the Department of Education at Clarkson University.
-Students’ applications are automatically reviewed for merit scholarship based on previous coursework and the rigor of their undergraduate portfolio
+Students’ applications are automatically reviewed for merit scholarship eligibility based on previous coursework and the rigor of their undergraduate portfolio.

 Emma Willard Fellowship